Open days at Cronkhill

 Hidden in the Shropshire countryside, Cronkhill is an unexpected vision of Italy.
 Built to resemble a stone Tuscan villa, the building was designed by architect John Nash and is the best known example of his Italianate villa designs.

 A smaller property, with a selection of rooms open, means that admission to Cronkhill is by pre-booked timed ticket.
-Tickets will be available to book from mid-February onwards on the What's On page of this website.
+Tickets are available to book on the What's On page of this website, click here to book.

 Next open days